mna/trofaf/README.md

 The following options can be set at the command-line:

 * Port (-p) : the port number for the web server, defaults to 9000.
+* GenOnly (-g) : generate the static site and exit.
 * NoGen (-G) : prevents watching and live-generating the site.
 This is equivalent to running the static public directory.
 * SiteName (-n) : the name of the web site, passed to the template.
 * TagLine (-t) : a tag line for the web site, passed to the template.